 1. Grade based on year's work with no final examination.
 2. For each fifteen lessons of Dialogue Canada or equivalent satisfactorily completed, three units of academic credit will be granted to a maximum of nine in the full degree program.
 3. Taken in lieu of Language Training IV by cadets who are functionally bilingual.
-4. Electives are Political Science RR201S, War Studies RR302S, or any 300S or 400S level course offered in Economics, English, French, History, Philosophy or Political Science.
+4. Electives are Political Science RR102, French RR212, or any 300 or 400 level course offered in Economics, English, French, History, Philosophy, or Political Science.
 5. Required of cadets in the honours program only.
+6. Not required of cadets in the general program.